millardjn/Mask_opt/README.md

 ## Masked Example
 A manual (non-optimised) modification of the aperture results in spikes which decay rapidly.
-It is expected that this can be improved upon by optimisation, and also allowing modulation of the outer edge of the aperture.
+It is expected that this can be improved upon by optimisation, and by also allowing modulation of the outer edge of the aperture.

 ![Aperture](docs/3vane_34CO_masked.png)